Benedicte Wrensted: Place in anthropology

 Many of her Native American images are preserved at the Smithsonian Institution and the National Archives.
 In the fall of 1984, Smithsonian anthropologist, Joanna Cohan Scherer was looking for photographs in the Smithsonian Institution's "Handbook of North American Indian" and came across the clutter of the Bannock County Historical Society in Pocatello, Idaho.
 She came across some Bannock County images that had the imprint "B. Wrensted, Pocatello."
 After rediscovering these photographs and finding a collection of glass plate negatives in the National Archives labeled "Portraits of Indians from Southeastern Idaho Reservations, 1897"., she was determined to find out more about Wrensted.
 She consulted tribal elders from the nearby Fort Hall Indian Reservation, wrote letters to people, checked business directories and looked through tons of museums and libraries in an effort to uncover the background of Wrensted and her photographs.
 The Idaho Museum of Natural History has a goal of demonstrating ways in which photographs can be placed within a historical context.
 Only 1% of Wrensted's images at the National Archives and Records Administration were identified at the onset of a digital library collection project.
 Once they were shown to the descendants at the Fort Hall Indian Reservation, information regarding families of origin were discovered and with the help of written records, 84% of Wrensted subjects have now been identified.

 Scherer encourages the reader to "go beyond consideration of Wrensted's portraits as art," by advocating for the identification of the individual people portrayed in the photos as a means of avoiding stereotyping and the characterization of generic Indians as more "noble savages".
-"What sets Wrensted's work apart," says Schere, "is her skill in portraying the humanity—the individuality—of the people who posed for her.
+"What sets Wrensted's work apart," says Scherer, "is her skill in portraying the humanity—the individuality—of the people who posed for her.
 She captured their presence with a dignity and beauty that transcend time and place."
 According to Scherer's estimates, today 170 of Wrensted's Shoshone Bannock images are known to exist in various collections, with a substantial number at the Idaho Museum of Natural History.
 Wrensted's photographs of her Indian subjects were not left with the people of the Fort Hall Indian Reservation, but were, as Scherer tells us, "uprooted from their place of origin and put into impersonal hands—namely, the National Archives in Washington, D.C."